SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 }
 ````

-You have now created a entity definition as well as a service definition for your project.
+You have now created a simple data model as well as a service definition for your project.

-### 5. Examine the contents data model and service definition files
+### 5. Examine the data model and service definition

 The key files in this project as far as the business domain is concerned are the `db/data-model.cds` and the `srv/cat-service.cds` files that you just added.

 :point_right: Have a brief look at the content of each of these files to get a basic understanding of what's there.
 Note the use of the `namespace` and how it is defined in the data model and referenced in the service definition.
-Note also the how the different parts of each file are syntax highlighted, including the definitions and the annotations (which start with `@`).
+Note also the how the different parts of each file are syntax highlighted.

 ### 6. Start up the service

-Now you're going to start up the service in the skeleton project.
-VS Code has an integrated terminal which you can and should use for this and subsequent command line activities.
+Now you're going to start up the service in the skeleton project. **VS Code has an integrated terminal which you can and should use for this and subsequent command line activities**.

 :point_right: Open the integrated terminal in VS Code.
 Do this by opening the Command Palette and searching for 'integrated terminal'.
 You may wish to use the keyboard shortcut for this - note there is a keyboard shortcut for toggling the integrated terminal in and out of view as well.